Apartment: Interview March 2022

 The thing that really stood out for us was the variation in quality.

-You could tell people were exploiting the strain on the housing market.
-Someone would charge up to €2,000-2400 for a double room, but the quality might not be great.
 Others were coming up at similar prices at much better quality.
 Because there was such competition in the market people were jumping on them immediately.

 Any place that you were looking at online, or going to view, there was always a sense of urgency about getting your application in.
-You had to have your reference from your current or previous landlord, references from your employer, as well as your deposit, ready to go.

 I’d say we looked at between ten and twelve apartments in total.
 P. did three or four, I did three, and we did four together.

-One of the nicest ones I saw was on Leeson Street.
-I thought: this is very promising… great area…close to town.
-I think it was maybe €2200 per month.
 But when you went in… they had done a very quick veneer just to make it look appealing in the photos.
 It looked as if it had very lovely wooden floors – but it was lino.

 Some of the photos on the listings I found very deceptive.

 Many of the properties had potential – if you owned them.
-However, to go into to it as a renter, with things not being in the best shape, would be a problem.
+However, to go into to it as a renter with things not being in the best shape, would be a problem.

-We had a lot of tick boxes – carpark space, dishwasher.. etc. We had to weigh the pro’s and con’s on what each apartment offered and to try to strike a happy medium.
+We had a lot of tick boxes: carpark space, dishwasher.. etc. We had to weigh the pro’s and con’s on what each apartment offered and to try to strike a happy medium.

 There was one particular place I really pictured myself living in.

-It was in the same complex that one of our friends lived and it had a second bedroom.
-But, the bathroom was very dated, it just had a little electric heater on the wall.
-The kitchen… only one person could stand in the kitchen at any time.
 If I compare it to where we are now, I can see there are some benefits that we don’t have here.
 But, there are also benefits that we have here that it doesn’t have.
-So, it was just about trying to strike a happy medium.
+So it was just about trying to strike a happy medium.

 When I first saw this apartment I quite liked the island unit.

-The first thing I noticed about the bedroom was that it had a king-sized bed.
 The bedroom seemed a little more spacious from our previous house, which was quite narrow to walk around.

 I was also struck by the amount of space on the balcony.

-Because I had never lived in an apartment before it was almost a novelty.
 When we first viewed the apartment it was late but because there was quite a lot of glass I envisioned it being bright, which was appealing.

 Location-wise we were mainly trying to look in Dublin 2, 4 and 1.

-P. always liked walking to the office.
 I used to cycle to the office so I didn’t mind if we lived slightly further away.
 It was one of the benefits of where we lived before and something we didn’t want to compromise on.
-Maybe he got more than he wished for because we are exceptionally close now.
-He’s literally 2 minutes from work!

-Here, we are on the Luas line.
-Before, we were more on the DART line.
 We are also exceptionally close to Connolly Station and pretty much any transport link.
 We went to the airport recently using the port Tunnel.
 We were there in around 15 minutes.
-It’s well connected.

-Going into the move I wasn’t really looking forward to losing the second bedroom.
 We were very lucky to have a spare bedroom – but that was purely because of Covid and the landlord allowing us to stay on after our housemate moved out.

-When we moved my dad came down with his van to help the larger things.
 We had a coffee machine…and kitchen aid mixer.. and television and my bike as well.
 There was also quite a lot of books, so we went over and back a couple of times.
-Luckily he had a trolley that we could wheel into the lift and straight into the apartment.

-P. and I took the smaller stuff over in the car separately.
-There was a lot to take.
 We had gathered up quite a lot of stuff that we didn’t really need – and didn’t even know was there.
 I was a little shocked at how much we had – and how much effort it took.
 There was a fair bit to throw out, as well as things to take back home (to NI).

 I don’t think I will be rushing into moving any time soon.

-The furniture was all here – couches, dining table, coffee table… bed but it was minimally equipped.
-I think there were four knives, forks, spoons, cups.
-There seemed to be four of everything.
 But we had quite a lot of glassware, plates and stuff so I think a lot of the effort was in getting all those safely wrapped up and transported.

-We still have two desks set up – one in the living room and one in the living room for working from home.
 Even though P. is back at the office he keeps a desk if he needs to do a little more work.
 I think the only thing we actually need – in terms of furniture – is an ironing board!

 There is no extra room for anything else.

-When we have people over they can stay on the couch and are quite happy with that.
-The living area is well set up for having people over.
 We just had one couch before and that was facing the fireplace.
 There are two here.
-So, if there are people over they are looking at each other when they are talking, which is more conducive to a social atmosphere.
-The island unit is quite nice as well.
+So if there are people over they are looking at each other when they are talking, which is more conducive to a social atmosphere.

 I feel here there is more space for prepping dinner – which I didn’t think would be the case.
 In general, storage is down a little because before we had the attic and under the stairs which was good for things you don’t use that much.
 But, we have made it work.

-At the beginning of Covid, we were still living with M. We had no desks at home and I was still going to the office every day in my old job – because they sort of mandated that, even though it was not strictly abiding by the rules.
-P. and M. were working from home and when she moved out her bedroom became an office for P. Our bedroom became my office.
+We had no desks at home and I was still going to the office every day in my old job because they sort of mandated that, even though it was not strictly abiding by the rules.

 When the two of us were at home working away it was nice to have the company.